BEAMRobotics/ig_handle/README.md

 1. restamps camera and IMU sensor messages with their appropriate time reference messages, and
 2. interpolates sonar messages against the reference PPS signal

 Acknowledging camera and IMU sensor messages (i.e. `sensor_msgs/CompressedImage` and `sensor_msgs/Imu`) take longer to serialize than time reference messages (i.e. `/cam/time` and `/imu/time`), the script discards camera and IMU sensor messages before the first time reference (based on serialized time) and then proceeds to restamp sensor messages with time references using a first-in-first-out queue.
 In testing, we observe no camera and IMU signal dropout for periods typical for data collection (i.e. 5-10 min), permitting such a simple offline time-synchronization strategy.
 This script throws an error when signal dropout is detected, which may happen if connections become loose.
-Sometimes, dropout occurs after an extended period of data collection, and we provide an argument `-dur` to allow the user to process the bag *before* this dropout occurs (to see where dropout occurs, use `rosrun rqt_bag rqt_bag` to visualize the raw bag `raw.bag`).
+Sometimes, dropout occurs after an extended period of data collection, and we provide an argument `--bag_end` which allows the user to process the bag *before* this dropout occurs.
+To see where dropout occurs, use `rosrun rqt_bag rqt_bag` to visualize the raw bag `raw.bag`.
+Further, the argument `--clip_restamp_topics` can be used to manually assign the time at which data and time topics are processed using a first-in-first-out queue to avoid errors in teensy startup.

 #### Interface:
 The script's interface is accessed via: